The First Black Woman To Receive An Oscar Is Getting A Long Overdue Biopic

 On the night of her Oscar win, she arrived in a dazzling turquoise gown, with white gardenias in her hair and sat at a dark table near the wall with her agent, not at the table with her costars.

 Beyond winning the award, McDaniel was determined to make a name for herself as an actor, often being cast in roles as maids and servicewomen.
-While she’s revered now for her accomplishments, she was frequently criticized by the Black community and called out by the NAACP for portraying subservient characters.
-While she was later recognized and celebrated for her accomplishments, even in her death she faced odds.
-Her final wish was to be buried in Hollywood Cemetary, but she was denied that request due to her race.
+While she’s revered now for her accomplishments, she was frequently criticised by the Black community and called out by the NAACP for portraying subservient characters.
+While she was later recognised and celebrated for her accomplishments, even in her death she faced odds.
+Her final wish was to be buried in Hollywood Cemetery, but she was denied that request due to her race.

 The first Black man to take home a Golden Globe for Best Actor in a TV series happened less than a week ago.